-GoPro may have been in turmoil as a business, firing lots of staff, but it hasn’t stop pushing the boundaries of what the form factor of its Hero action cameras can do.
+GoPro may have been in turmoil as a business, but it hasn’t stopped pushing the boundaries of what the form factor of its Hero action cameras can do.

 Thanks to a new processor in the Hero6 Black, dubbed GP1, the new camera can manage new levels of frame rates previously thought impossible in such a small form factor.

 After the Hero5 Black added waterproofing without a case the Hero6 Black continues that legacy down to 10 metres of water.
 It’s tough too, we dropped it minus a case, onto stone from ten feet and it carried on fine.

 A new Wi-Fi bandwidth of 5GHz also means faster transfer of these new higher quality video files.

 But while all that sounds good written down, does it perform that well?
 And does it stand up to the competition with the likes of the Garmin Virb XE that offers accelerometer data too or the similarly spec’d TomTom Bandit?

 Of course, the Hero5 is also up against GoPro's latest action camera, the Hero7 Black, which was released in September 2018.
 Read T3's GoPro Hero7 Black review to see which is the best action camera for you.

 The GoPro Hero6 Black is a GoPro.
 You know, largely what that means.
 The usual shape with minimalist controls to allow for maximum simplicity when in use mid-action.
 But it also offers more complex controls for calmer situations.
 That means a full-colour 2-inch touchscreen with sensitivity that actually works well, when not in gloves at least.
 It’s more responsive and colours are punchier than the Hero5, noticeably.